Meromorphic continuation of Selberg zeta functions with twists having non-expanding cusp monodromy: Meromorphic continuation of twisted Selberg zeta functions

-To that end let $a,b\in A$ and $p\in P_{a,b}$.
+Let $a,b\in A$ and $p\in P_{a,b}$.
 Represent $\chi(p)$ in Jordan normal form and fix a Jordan block.
 Let $\lambda\in\C$ be the eigenvalue of this Jordan block, and let $d_b$ denote the size of the Jordan block (that is, the length of the defining Jordan chain).
 It suffices to study the meromorphic continuability of the maps

 for $m\in \{0,1,\ldots, d_b-1\}$.
 Recall that by hypothesis we have $|\lambda|=1$.

 Recall that (without loss of generality) $\mc E_a$ and $\mc E_b$ are subsets of $\C$.
 For $M\in\N_0$, let